What is a CMHC Healthcare Home?

 This section contains the forms and tools needed to complete the daily operations of a HCH.

 - The Healthcare Home Contact Profile Form must be completed for all new HCH hires.
-Staffing changes must be reported to the DBH Integrated Care Program Coordinator within five days of a vacancy or filled position.
+Staffing changes must be reported to the DBH Integrated Care Program Specialist within five days of a vacancy or filled position.

 - CMHC HCH Enrollment Form